 Imodium for dogs

 The list of restrictions on Imodium for dogs reads like one of those commercials you see on television, where the warnings take fully a third of the air time to disclose.
 The most important of these include cautions against use in senior dogs, and against treatment of diarrhea caused by toxins or bacterial infections.
-It really is best to at least call a veterinarian before you give your canid friends human medications of any kind.
+And, always contact your veterinarian before you give your canid friends human medications of any kind.

 What can I give my dog for diarrhea?